CBICA/HistoReg/README.md

 # HistoReg
 This repository describes a framework [https://arxiv.org/abs/1904.11929] for automated registration of variably-stained digitized histology slices from various anatomical sites, based on a [greedy diffeomorphic registration tool](https://sites.google.com/view/greedyreg/about).

-The dataset provided for the quantitative evaluation of the proposed approach was provided by the Automatic Non-rigid Histological Image Registration (ANHIR) challenge [2-6].
-This challenge was a part of the IEEE International Symposium on Biomedical Imaging (ISBI) 2019 conference.
+The dataset provided for the quantitative evaluation of the proposed approach was provided by the [Automatic Non-rigid Histological Image Registration (ANHIR) challenge](https://anhir.grand-challenge.org) [1-2].
+This challenge was a part of the IEEE International Symposium on Biomedical Imaging (ISBI) 2019 conference, see the [workshop slides](https://www.researchgate.net/publication/332428245_Automatic_Non-rigid_Histological_Image_Registration_challenge) and used evaluation framework [BIRL](https://borda.github.io/BIRL).

-# Supporting Grant
+## Supporting Grant

 This work is partly supported by the National Institutes of Health under grant award numbers NIH/NCI/ITCR:U24-CA189523, NIH/NIBIB:R01EB017255, NIH/NIA:R01AG056014, and NIH/NIA:P30AG010124.

-# Disclaimer
+## Disclaimer

 - The software has been designed for research purposes only and has neither been reviewed nor approved for clinical use by the Food and Drug Administration (FDA) or by any other federal/state agency.
 - This code (excluding dependent libraries) is governed by the license provided in [here](https://www.med.upenn.edu/cbica/software-agreement.html) unless otherwise specified.

-# Build Requirements
+## Build Requirements

 - CMake: 2.8.12+
 - C++ compiler: tested on GCC 4.9.2 and 7.4.0; MSVC 2015 on Windows

-# Download and Compile
+## Download and Compile

 By downloading HistoReg, you agree to our [license](https://www.med.upenn.edu/cbica/software-agreement.html).

-## Windows
+### Windows

 Showing an example set of commands to download and compile HistoReg on a Windows machine: